As a kid, Christmas is a magical and exciting time. Family, food, presents – what’s not to love?

 - See The Xmas Lights Being Switched On – Ok, so we may have missed this one, but it wasn’t for trying.
 The idea being that each year, we’d walk down into town and watch the lights being switched on by some Z-list celebrity.
 However, the missus was away with the baby on Sunday when the lights were being turned on.
 We were planning on going to Aylesbury to watch the lights, but it turned out the website I got the information from was wrong and the lights were already switched on!
 Still, we managed to walk down into our local town after the event and check out the lights and tree.

-- Visit A Christmas Market – We’ve been to a few Christmas markets in different cities (Birmingham, Manchester and Edinburgh) and you can’t help but feel festive when surrounded with the wooden huts and Xmas lights.
+- Visit A Christmas Market – We’ve been to a few Christmas markets in different cities and you can’t help but feel festive when surrounded with the wooden huts and Xmas lights.
 Even better, they have some awesome food and drink on offer such as Bratwurst, Frankfurters, pulled pork baps, crepes, waffles and mulled wine.
-We want to make sure that each year we go to a Christmas Market, which is made even easier with the fact that St Albans started a Xmas market last year which is pretty much just down the road from us.
-In true keano fashion, we’ve already been there this year during the day and are contemplating going again at night, if we are brave enough to tackle the crowds!
+We want to make sure that each year we go to a Christmas Market as a family to experience the festivities, which is something we’ve already managed to tick off this year!

 - Christmas Eve Box – Although we never had it as kids, we really like the idea of doing something special on Christmas Eve for Baby L and have decided to do a Christmas Eve box.
-The contents are still to be decided, but we’ve already bought some Christmassy pyjamas from Tesco, a festive book from Amazon and a reindeer comforter from Tesco which she can open the night before to help get her into the festive mood and excited for the following day.
+The contents are still to be decided, but we’ve already bought some Christmassy pyjamas and a reindeer comforter from Tesco, as well as a festive book from Amazon , which she can open the night before to help get her into the festive mood and excited for the following day.
 We don’t want to take away from the fact that Christmas Day should be the day that presents are opened, but this feels a nice way to build the anticipation.
 She can then go to bed in her festive pyjamas after having a festive book read to her.

 - Santa And Reindeer Food And Drink – I remember putting food and drink out as a kid for Santa and Rudolph, then being totally amazed when I got up in the morning to find that it had been half eaten.
 I remember that Rudolph’s carrot would have teeth marks in it, whilst Santa’s mince pie would be gone as would the little glass of tipple.
 I think that this is such a magical thing for a child to find in the morning when they realise that it shows that Santa has actually visited the house.
 I’ve also recently seen another idea of making Santa’s footprints out of glitter and flour – although this sounds a great idea, I’m not sure whether we could trust the dog not to have eaten it by the time we come down in the morning!

 - Opening Presents – Most families have different ways of opening the presents on Christmas morning.
 As a kid, I remember it always being fun and enjoyable.
 Opening the presents was always a shared experience where we unravelled the gifts one by one, rather than creating a me, me, me mentality where we just ripped everything open.
 This is exactly how I want for our little family every year.
 My mum and dad always tried to come up with cool ideas, with two that stand out being a treasure hunt with clues leading to our presents around the house, and the other being hide and seek with the presents in particular rooms.
 It was therefore a task to find the presents, and when completed, we could sit down and open them.
-We’ll have to figure out how we do this going forwards with the little one, but one thing we do want to make use of is this awesome personalised Christmas sack from Handpicked Collection we got for Baby L. Not only is it a cool decoration leading up to the day, but it will be great for the Christmas Eve box or for her presents on Xmas day,
+We’ll have to figure out our way of opening presents, but I’m sure we’ll have plenty of ideas.

 - Christmassy Family Walk – Since we got the dog last year, we’ve walked a lot more than we used to do and have found it’s a great way to just be together and chat without any distractions (well, apart from the dog attempting to eat deer crap).
 We therefore really like the idea of a nice, family walk on Christmas day after we’ve got fat courtesy of the turkey.
-We’re lucky enough to live near to Ashridge Estate, which is always a great place to have a wander.
-We went to Ashridge last Xmas day and like the idea of popping the little one into her baby carrier and taking a Christmassy stroll this year too.
-If there is snow, then that’d be even better!
+We’re lucky enough to live in the countryside which means there’s no shortage of nice places to walk. – hopefully, there’ll be snow to make it even better!

 - Christmas Attire – What would Christmas day be without crappy Xmas clothes?
 The past few years, Hay and I have made an effort (if you’d call it that) to find an awful Christmas jumper to wear on Xmas day.
 This continued last year when we became those people that I (used to) hate by buying a Christmas jumper for Dax.
 Now that we have a baby, it gives us the chance to involve another helpless things in our Christmas jumper tradition.
 Baby L has a red Xmas jumper with a snowman which we got from Sainsburys, as well as a Mrs Santa outfit from Asda.